matheus-gomes-dev/ark-ui/README.md

 It is a [TailwindCSS](https://tailwindcss.com/) responsive web application that communicates with [ARK](https://ark.io/) api to:

 * Import a wallet based on address / public key
-* Generate a new wallet with a random passphrase, based ARK's crypto package
+* Generate a new wallet with a random passphrase, based on ARK's crypto package
 * See a list of transactions for the given wallet
 * Fetch a list of delegates and show who a wallet votes for (if voting)